jon-harper/OmniBox/docs/tour.md

   <figcaption>The assembled core components of an OmniBox.</figcaption>
 </figure>

-There are two (2) types of Core components, the Base and the Main Body.
-Both of these are typically printed in halves that are then assembled.
+Core components are divided into Bases and Main Bodies.
+Both of these are typically printed in halves that are assembled into a large whole.
 Users with large (>315mm) beds can print Unified versions of both the Base and Main Body.

 ### Main Body